janeskil1525/Daje-Tools-Datasections/README.md

 # NAME

-Daje::Tools::Datasections - It's new $module

-# SYNOPSIS

-    use Daje::Tools::Datasections;

-# DESCRIPTION

-Daje::Tools::Datasections is ...

-# LICENSE

-Copyright (C) Jan Eskilsson.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Jan Eskilsson <janeskil1525@gmail.com>

-# NAME

 Daje::Tools::Datasections

 # DESCRIPTION

-Data::Load::Datasection  - Load and keep data sections from named \*.pm
+Daje::Tools::Datasections - Load and store data sections in memory from a named \*.pm

 # REQUIRES